thomazbastiaanssen/anansi/README.md

 features and columns as samples.

-the third table should be a binary adjacency matrix with the column names of table Y as rows and the colnames of table X as columns.
-Such a table is provided in the anansi library and is referred to as a dictionary (because you use it to look up which metabolites interact with which functions).
+the third table should be a binary adjacency matrix with the column names of `tableY` as rows and the column names of `tableX` as columns.
+Such an adjacency matrix is provided in the anansi library and is referred to as a dictionary (because you use it to look up which metabolites interact with which functions).

 the `weaveWebFromTables()` function can be used to parse these tables into an `anansiWeb` object.